razaarifsyed/Orkut-Phising/README.md

 Warning: Only meant for educational purpose.
 The author is not responsible for what a reader does with this info.
 The author doesn't promote hacking, or any illegal activity.
 Its intended towards ethical hackers, so they can learn to protect themselves.
-Also, i believe this code won't work anymore in 2020.
+Also, Orkut doesn't exists anymore.
+And i highly doubt if modern day websites and broswers will let the code work anyway.

 Do not break the law!

 My source code was inspired by other authors.